fivetran/fivetran_sdk/how-to-handle-history-mode-files.md

 **Explanation:**
  - In batch file we got records with id = 1 and id = 2.
 - We set other columns(non updated columns) to the values of the active records.
 In above case for id = 2, we didn’t get COL1 value, so we set COL1 to “mno”(COL1 value of the active record)
- - _fivetran_end of the active record in destination table is set to _fivatran_start-1 of the _fivatran_earliest record of batch file
+ - _fivetran_end of the active record in destination table is set to _fivetran_start-1 of the _fivetran_earliest record of batch file
 - Set _fivetran_active for above updated record to FALSE and deleted_column(if present in destination table) to TRUE
 - Other columns are set AS IS from the batch file in the destination table except _fivetran_earliest column.